 Setting boundaries with yourself

 Before you set personal boundaries with others it is best to set them with yourself first.
 These boundaries act as a directive telling you how you will treat yourself.
 It gives you a framework for how you live your life.
 It can dictate the hours you spend scrolling on social media, how you speak to yourself, the way you care for your body, and how much time you invest in your self-care and personal growth.
 It tells you, this is the line I will not cross.
 These are the things that are important to and good for me, and these are not.

 - Taking weekends off for learning and self-care

 - Turning off devices at least an hour before bed

 - Stopping work at least 2 hours before bed

-- Sticking to my budget
+- Sticking to your budget